open-lambda/ReqBench/README.md

 4. run it

 ## About Dataset
-`requirements.csv` file provided in this repository contains `requirements.txt` files retrieved from the BigQuery GitHub Repository public dataset.
-The public dataset was last modified on Nov 26, 2022, and retrieved on September 12, 2023.
+The `requirements.csv` file provided in this repository contains `requirements.txt` files retrieved from the BigQuery GitHub Repository public dataset.
+The public dataset was last modified on Nov 26, 2022 and was retrieved on Sep 12, 2023.
 The raw requirements have been pip-compiled with Python 3.10 on Sep 21, 2023.

 ## Generate Workload
 `requirements.csv` is a file that contains a bunch of `requirements.txt`.